kamtoeddy/ivo/README.md

 ## Schema Inheritance

-For any schema that inherits from another, call the extend method on the schema before creating the model the extend method takes 2 arguments:
+For any schema that inherits from another, call the extend method on the schema before creating the model.
+The extend method takes 2 arguments:

 1. parent: the schema to inherit from
 1. options: an options object with